UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

 1. Make sure the games are running in windowed mode.
 Resize them however you like.

 1. Start a singleplayer world and open to LAN in the pause menu.
 The other player can join from the multiplayer menu.
+Alternatively, you can connect to any server (with multiple Minecraft accounts) or an 'Offline' server (if you have one Minecraft account).

 ## Split screen setup
 1. See how to install the program in the Quick Start guide.